Even when you’re happy, your eyes are full of tears. They provide moisture and lubrication to help you see and keep your peepers comfortable.

 Artificial tear drops and ointments.
 This is the most common treatment.
 Many types of drops are available over the counter.
 No one product works for everyone, so you might have to try a few to figure out the one that’s right for you.
 If you have chronic dry eye, you need to use the drops even when your eyes feel fine, or they won’t stay wet enough.
 If your eyes dry out while you sleep, you can use a thick product, like an ointment, at night.
 You might think about sleeping with airtight goggles on.
 They'll create a mini "moisture chamber" for your eyes.

 Temporary punctal occlusion.
 Your doctor might opt to close the punctum, or duct that drains tears from your eye.
-He might start with a temporary plug designed to dissolve over time.
-Based on how it works, he'll know whether permanent plugs will help.
+They might start with a temporary plug designed to dissolve over time.
+Based on how it works, your doctor will know whether permanent plugs will help.

 Nondissolving punctal plugs and punctal occlusion by cautery (application of heat to tear exit duct).
-If temporary plugs work well, your doctor may move to longer-lasting ones.
-Or he could choose a procedure called cautery.
-He'll give you a drug that relaxes you, then use a special tool to burn the opening shut.
+If temporary plugs work well, your doctor may move to longer-lasting ones or may go right to a long-lasting plug.
+Or they could choose a procedure called cautery.
+You might get a drug that relaxes you, then use a special tool to burn the opening shut.
 The scar that forms makes a permanent plug.
 These measures increase your tear level by blocking the “drainpipe” through which tears usually go from your eye to your nose.
 Tear plugs are easy to remove, but sometimes they come out on their own or fall down the tear drain.
 They can make your eyes feel better and lower your need for artificial tears.

 Lipiflow.
 This medical device uses heat and pressure to unclog blocked glands on your eyelids.
 These glands produce the oil in your tears.
 It keeps your eye moist and prevents your tears from evaporating.

 Testosterone cream.
-It doesn’t happen often, but dry eye can be related to a lack of testosterone in the oil glands on your eyelids.
+Dry eye can be related to a lack of testosterone in the oil glands on your eyelids.
 The doctor might give you a testosterone cream that you apply to your eyelids.
 It can help your oil glands work better.